.....caring for your smile.....

 Please do not enter the surgery without having contacted the reception via the intercom!

 Our normal cross-infection control protocols (against all previously known pathogens) are already woven into all clinical activity carried out at the practice.
 It should be remembered that a dental practice is already a very clean environment compared to public areas and there is no evidence of COVID-19 transmission occurring in increased rates in dentists or their staff.
 We have collectively evaluated all of the updated guidance and observed what measures have been put in place in other countries.
 We feel that the measures which are outlined in this policy will reduce risk to the minimum level at the practice.
-Please be assured that all of our clinical staff will also be complying with our updated procedures to reduce the risk of cross infection in both directions.
+Please be assured that all of our clinical staff will also be complying with our updated procedures to reduce the risk of cross infection.

 We will carry out a pre-attendance assessment via your completed Medical history/Assessment forms before your appointment and, if necessary, a follow-up telephone conversation to assess relative coronavirus infection risk.
 Our staff will evaluate these before starting dental treatment.
 If you have any difficulties with completing the forms we can help you with this over the phone.
 A dentist may also carry out a telephone consultation with you to assess your dental problem prior to your visit so that a treatment plan and cost estimate can be sent to you.